team-awesome-170/docs/estimate_of_cost_and_effort.md

 ##Total Hours Worked
 The estimated total hours worked is per person per week basis.
 Six total team members expected to contribute at roughly six hours per week.
 And a strict deliverable date of May 15th currently leaves ten weeks remaining.
-Resulting in 360 (6*6*10) estimated hours to be worked by Team Awesome.
+Resulting in __360 estimated hours__ to be worked by Team Awesome.